Marines' return to India stirs anger in Italy

 India’s Supreme Court ruled in January that India had jurisdiction to try the marines.
 But Italy had challenged that decision, arguing that the shooting took place in international waters and that the two should face any trial at home.

-“We maintain our position on the marines and feel they should face trial in Italy,” De Mistura said.
-“We now want the matter to be handled fairly and urgently.”

-Indian politicians welcomed Rome’s decision to return the marines.
+Indian politicians welcomed Rome’s decision.
 “We are happy with the outcome which is consistent with the dignity of Indian judicial process,” Indian Prime Minister Manmohan Singh told reporters.

-Italy’s initial plan to not send the marines back had exposed Singh’s fragile coalition, which governs with a minority in parliament, to opposition attacks that it was too soft and had even colluded with Italy to allow the marines to leave.
+Italy’s initial plan to not send the marines back had exposed Singh’s fragile coalition, which governs with a minority in parliament, to opposition attacks that it was too soft and had even colluded with Italy to allow the marines to leave the country.

 The government had demanded Italy return the sailors or face a possible rupture in ties.